LJNolan/FABULOVS-HST/README.md

 Code utilized in Nolan et al. 2025, FABULOVS-HST.
 AFFOGATO and supernolan both may have general use, and are written with thorough documentation.
 AFFOGATO will be the subject of a follow-up letter to the Journal of Open Source Software, and updated versions may be present in a separate, dedicated repository.
 All other code should be workable in the supplied environment.yml, assuming one has downloaded the appropriate files as linked in our paper.

+Our paper references both example GALFIT files and visual inspections - these can be found as 'input/4701' and 'visual_inspections.txt' respectively.